A Unified Approach to Analysis and Design of Denoising Markov Models: Denoising Markov Models

 \subsection{Meta-Algorithm}

 We now introduce the meta-algorithm for denoising Markov models and outline several key principles underlying their design.

-\paragraph{Training Process.} The training process (\cref{alg:training}) of denoising Markov models typically relies on four crucial components: (1) an empirical distribution $\hat p_0$ approximating the target distribution $p_0$, (2) a simple, easy-to-sample reference distribution to which the forward process rapidly converges after time horizon $T$, (3) an explicit formula of the conditional distribution $p_{t|0}(\cdot | x_0)$, and (4) an efficient method for simulating the forward process $(x_t)_{t\in[0, T]}$ generated by $\gL_t$.
+\paragraph{Training Process.} The training process (\cref{alg:training}) of denoising Markov models typically relies on four crucial components: (1) an empirical distribution $\hat p_0$ approximating the target distribution $p_0$, (2) a simple, easy-to-sample reference distribution to which the forward process rapidly converges after time horizon $T$, (3) an explicit formula for the conditional distribution $p_{t|0}(\cdot | x_0)$, and (4) an efficient method for simulating the forward process $(x_t)_{t\in[0, T]}$ generated by $\gL_t$.

 In generative modeling scenarios, the first requirement is naturally fulfilled by available data samples.
 However, the remaining conditions depend on careful choices of the forward process.
+Choosing the transition kernel $p_{t|0}$ to be space-homogeneous and even further time-homogeneous is common in practice to simplify its computation.
 We provide concrete examples addressing these criteria in~\cref{sec:examples}.

-\IncMargin{1.5em}
+\IncMargin{1em}

 \paragraph{Inference Process.} Inference for denoising Markov models is straightforward in principle: given the explicit form of the estimated backward generator $\gK_t^\theta$ (specific examples again appear in~\cref{sec:examples}), we simulate the estimated backward process $(y_t)_{t \in [0, T]}$.
 Starting from the initial distribution $q_0$, samples are generated by numerically discretizing and simulating this continuous-time process.